dbcrossbar/dbcrossbar/guide/src/gs.md

 ## Configuration & authentication

-**0.4.x and later:** You can authenticate using either a client secret or a service key, which you can create using the [console credentials page](https://console.cloud.google.com/apis/credentials).
+You can authenticate using either a client secret or a service key, which you can create using the [console credentials page](https://console.cloud.google.com/apis/credentials).

 - Client secrets can be stored in `$DBCROSSBAR_CONFIG_DIR/gcloud_client_secret.json` or in `GCLOUD_CLIENT_SECRET`.
 These are strongly recommended for interactive use.
 - Service account keys can be stored in `$DBCROSSBAR_CONFIG_DIR/gcloud_service_account_key.json` or in `GCLOUD_SERVICE_ACCOUNT_KEY`.
 These are recommended for server and container use.